 Banking is a highly regulated business.
 There are formal rules for minimum capital and capital structure in capital adequacy regulation.
-Also bank's largest exposures are limited based on the own funds of the bank.
+Also, bank's largest exposures are limited based on the own funds of the bank.

-The credit Institutions Act gives multiple options for methods institutions may use in capital adequacy calculation.
+The Credit Institutions Act gives multiple options for methods institutions may use in capital adequacy calculation.
 In December 2017 the Bank got approval from its supervisors to use the Internal Rating Based methodology (IRB) for retail exposures.
 Hence, the Bank uses IRB approach to its retail portfolio and standard method to other credit risk portfolios.
 Standard method is used for operational risks.

 Capital adequacy is reported quarterly to Finnish Financial Supervisory Authority (FIN-FSA).
-The Bank fulfilled the regulatory minimum capital requirements in 2022.
+The Bank fulfilled the regulatory minimum capital requirements in 2023.

 Credit institutions are subject to a 3 per cent leverage ratio requirement, which is a binding constraint.
-The requirement comes from a reform package issued on 7 June 2019 in order to improve the resilience of EU credit institutions.
+The requirement comes from a reform package issued in June 2019 in order to improve the resilience of EU credit institutions.

-In December 2022, the Finnish Financial Stability Authority determined the minimum requirement for own funds and eligible liabilities for the Bank.
-The internal MREL consists of requirement based on the total risk exposure amount ("TREA"), amounting to 19.85 per cent, and a requirement based on the leverage ratio exposure measure ("LRE") amounting to 5.91 per cent.
-These requirements have to be met in full as from 1 January 2024.
-Until that the 17.25 per cent requirement based on TREA and a requirement of 5.33 per cent based on LRE, which were set in December 21, 2021 and will remain in force until 31.12.2023.
+The Finnish Financial Stability Authority has determined the minimum requirement for own funds and eligible liabilities for the Bank.
+The internal MREL consists of requirement based on the total risk exposure amount (TREA), amounting to 17.25 per cent until end of 2023, and a requirement based on the leverage ratio exposure measure (LRE) amounting to 5.33 per cent until end of 2023.
+Transition period ends and starting from 1 January 2024 the 19.44 per cent requirement based on TREA and a requirement of 5.91 per cent based on LRE must be met.
+The Bank has drawn EUR 70 million of MREL eligible loan from Danske Bank A/S to ensure that these requirements are met.
+On 31 December 2023, MREL TREA was 47.4 (60.2) per cent and LRE 6.7 (7.9) per cent.

 Minimum capital requirements set by capital adequacy regulation are presented in the Risk Table 1 below.
-Total capital requirement was EUR 44.7 million at end of 2022 (EUR 40.7 million).
+Total capital requirement was EUR 68.1 million at end of 2023 (EUR 44.7 million).
 In addition to this Pillar 2 requirement from the interest risk is EUR 10 million (EUR 10 million).

-RISK TABLE 1 Pillar 1 regulatory capital requirements by portfolio, Capital rec uirement Risk exposure amount
+RISK TABLE 1 Capital re quirement Risk exposure amount

-EURm 2022 2021 2022 2021
+Pillar $f 1$ regulatory capital requirements by portfolio, EURm 2023 2022 2023 2022

 Credit and counterparty credit risk:

 Standardised approach:

-Institutions 2.6 0.9 33.0 11.1
+Institutions 1.4 2.6 17.8 33.0

-Corporates 0.2 0.2 2.3 2.4
+Corporates 0.4 0.2 5.5 2.3

-Covered bonds 0.5 0.2 5.8 2.0
+Covered bonds 0.3 0.5 3.8 5.8

-Other items 0.0 0.0 0.0 0.0

-Standardised approach, total 3.3 1.2 41.1 15.5
+Standardised approach, total 2.2 3.3 27.1 41.1

 IRB approach:

-Retail 36.8 34.6 460.3 433.1
+Retail 62.0 36.8 774.9 460.3

-Other non-credit obligation 0.0 0.0 0.0 0.0
+Other non-credit obligation 0.0 0.0 0.1 0.0

-IRB approach, total 36.8 34.6 460.3 433.1
+IRB approach, total 62.0 36.8 775.0 460.3

-Credit and counterparty credit risk, total 40.1 35.9 501.4 448.6
+Credit and counterparty credit risk, total 64.2 40.1 802.1 501.4

-Operational risk - standardised, total 4.6 4.8 56.9 60.2
+Operational risk - standardised, total 4.0 4.6 49.4 56.9

-Total risk exposure amount 558.3 508.8
+Total risk exposure amount 851.5 558.3

-Total minimum capital requirement 44.7 40.7
+Total minimum capital requirement 68.1 44.7